I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 ## 🏃‍♀️Using Workflow Builder

-The nitty-gritty of getting Slack Workflow Builder to do your bidding.
+The nitty-gritty of getting Slack Workflow Builder to do your bidding and use workflows in Slack.

 ### Available Triggers